-KKCR accepted an EAS LP-2 assingment from our State Emergency Communications Committee in September of 2018.
-We are committed to providing our community with emergency information in times of local and national disasters.
-Our generator is equipped to keep our station on the air for at least 60 hours during power outages.
 KKCR partners with a diverse array of community non-profit organizations to encourage and promote participation in meetings, events, and cultural festivals.
-KKCR airs the "Community Calendar" twice a day at 7:30am and 2:30pm.
-The community calendar highlights nonprofit and government sponsored events that benefit our residents and visitors.
-We continually have in-studio interviews with community leaders and organizations; a weekly Kauai County Council report and specialty programming including: Hawaiian Language Programs, Hawaiian Issues Programs, Hawaiian Music Programs, Daily Ocean, Weather and Surf Reports, Health related programs, Environmental Programs and Agricultural Education Programs.
+KKCR airs the "Community Calendar" events twice a day at 7:30am and 2:30pm.
+The community calendar highlights non-profit and government sponsored events that benefit our residents and visitors.
+We continually have in-studio interviews with community leaders and organizations; a weekly Kaua?i County Council report and specialty programming including: Hawaiian Language Programs, Hawaiian Issues Programs, Hawaiian Music Programs, Daily Ocean, Weather and Surf Reports, Health related programs, Environmental Programs and Agricultural Education Programs.
 KKCR works with local government forwarding important community notifications, promoting community education regarding new projects, including recycling, waste management and resource management.
-KKCR works with the Kauai Lifeguard Association to create ocean safety PSAs and inform our listeners about rip tides, lifequarded beaches and other critical ocean safety information.
+KKCR works with the Kaua?i Lifeguard Association to create ocean safety PSAs and inform our listeners about rip tides, lifeguarded beaches and other critical ocean safety information.
 KKCR works with the local military base PMRF (Pacific Missile Range Facility) to notify the community of special military events like Rim of the Pacific, the biennial international military war games, held off the shores of Kaua?i.
 KKCR coordinates with the local utility to promote alternative energy programs, also forwarding of time sensitive notifications to our community.
 KKCR broadcasts daily community and music event calendars.
 KKCR partners with Community Associations like the Community Emergency Response Teams (CERT) and local businesses to establish coordinated emergency response plans.
 KKCR partners with both public and private schools to announce news, safety drills and information necessary for them to coordinate with the community.
-KKCR is always prepared to act as an Emergency Alert Facility in the event of disasters.
+KKCR is always prepared to act as an

+Emergency Alert Facility in the event of disasters.
 KKCR also partners with Kauai Community College to produce and air the "Hawaiian Word of the Day".
 In 2017 we collaborated with a local Hawaiian Language Charter School where the students, from Kindergarten to High School, recorded Hawaiian Words of the Day for the entire month of Pepuali (February).
 KKCR broadcasts a weekly program from a non-profit Hawaiian Immersion Charter School, Ke Kula Niihau O Kekaha Public Charter School, in Hawaiian language.
-With funding from the CPB, KKCR produced two "Talk Story" CDs for distribution to our supporters and other community radio stations.
+KKCR produced two "Talk Story" CDs for distribution to our supporters and other community radio stations.
 These Talk Story CDs provide education in Hawaiian culture, language and music.
-Working with local high school students, KKCR's Teen Program airing each Saturday from 10am to 12pm provides Kauai teens an outlet to discuss their issues and learn about broadcasting, volunteerism and the importance of community involvement."
+Working with local high school students, KKCR's Teen Program airing each Saturday from 10am to 12pm provides Kauai teens an outlet to discuss their issues and learn about broadcasting, volunteerism and the importance of community involvement.